ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 Should you be updating via Wifi, the bridging of the boot pads is not needed.

-Connect your FC to USB and configure your FC firmware as shown [below].
+Connect your FC to USB and configure your FC firmware as shown on the [next page].

 ### Happymodel ES915/868RX (Discontinued)